 Merchant Cash Advance

 With this option, your business could receive a lump sum within 48 hours of applying, based solely on your monthly credit and debit card sales.
 In order to qualify, your business must support card-based sales and be able to produce, on demand, 3 or more of your latest consecutive sales reports.
 Plus, what makes this such an appealing finance solution for many business owners is that there’s no need to provide your credit score as this isn’t taken into account.
 This finance solution works by a lender offering to purchase your expected takings for one month, otherwise known as ‘receivables’, at a discount.
 But what makes this product truly unique is the repayment scheme.
 Unlike the typical business loan, where you pay a fixed lump sum each month, Merchant Cash Advance takes a percentage of your potential monthly sales.
 For example, a lender could propose a percentage in the region of 18% for each of your card sales, which can also be described as 18p from every £1 your customers spend.
 Because of this, the repayment scheme is one of the most flexible in the finance market and means that if your sales go down during one particular month the amount you have to repay for that month is reduced, and vice versa.

 Our values are simple – We’re on your side

-At Rangewell our services are clear and transparent.
+At Rangewell, our services are clear and transparent.
 We support a wide range of SME businesses of every shape and size, for finding every type of finance by searching over 300 lenders and 23,000 business finance products.
 Follow us on Twitter and LinkedIn for business tips, and feel free to call us on 0203 637 2340 if you’d like to chat about what we can do for your restaurant.

 Share this article